Multi-Winner Voting with Approval Preferences: Mathematical Notation and Prerequisites

+We use the following basic notation.
+We write $\N$ to denote the set of non-negative integers and $\reals$ to denote the set of real numbers.
+Given a real number $x$, the \emph{floor function} $\lfloor x \rfloor$ returns the largest integer $\leq x$.
+Similarly, the \emph{ceiling function} $\lceil x \rceil$ returns the smallest integer $\geq x$.
+For each $t \in \naturals$, we let $[t]$ denote the set $\{1, \ldots, t\}$.
+For a set $X$, we write $|X|$ to denote its cardinality.
+We further write $\powerset(X)$ to denote the \emph{powerset} of $X$, i.e., the set of all subsets of $X$.

+A \emph{weak order} is a binary relation on a set~$X$ which is complete and transitive.
+A \emph{linear order} is a weak order that is antisymmetric; we refer to linear orders also as \emph{rankings}.
+Observe that weak orders may contain ties between elements (in contrast to linear orders).

+We use the standard \emph{asymptotic notation} $O(.)$, $o(.)$ and $\Theta(.)$, denoting upper, lower, and tight bounds up to constant factors, respectively.

-\paragraph{Prerequisites.} We assume that the reader is familiar with basic concepts from algorithms (big-$\calO$ notation, polynomial- vs exponential-time algorithms, the concept of approximation algorithms) and from computational complexity (NP-hardness, NP-completeness, reductions).
+We assume that the reader is familiar with basic concepts regarding algorithms (such as polynomial-time vs exponential-time algorithms, the concepts of fixed-parameter and approximation algorithms) and computational complexity theory (such as $\np$-hardness, $\np$-completeness, reductions).
+These concepts are, however, only required for \Cref{sec:algorithms}.

-\paragraph{Python implementation.} This survey is closely connected with the Python library \textsf{abcvoting}~\cite{abcvoting}.
-Most ABC rules discussed in this survey are available as Python code and can be used, e.g., for numerical experiments.
-Moreover, all relevant examples in this survey are also available in the \textsf{abcvoting} library, including the counterexamples from \Cref{app:proofs}.